Pankaj-suthar777/Pankaj-suthar777/README.md

 - 👋 Hi, I'm Pankaj Suthar (@Pankaj-suthar777).
-- 👀 Interested in MERN stack and React Native.
+- 👀 Interested in Nextjs/MERN stack and React Native.
-- 🌱 Currently learning Nextjs, and React Native.
+- 🌱 Currently learning React Native.
 - 💞️ Open to collaborating with fellow developers.
 - 📫 Reach me on Twitter, LinkedIn, or email at pankajss0070@mail.com.
 - 🚀 Next on my learning journey: Sharpening skills in full stack developement by coding every day.
 Let's code and create together! 🤝